 How to incorporate:

-Need a quick mid-afternoon pick me up?
-Just three Brazil nuts is sufficient to provide you with your daily recommended selenium intake – they’re pretty tasty too!
-Alternatively, add prawns to a stir fry, tuna to salad or poached eggs to toast.
+Need a quick mid-afternoon pick-me-up?
+Just three Brazil nuts will provide you with your daily recommended selenium intake – they’re pretty tasty, too!
+Alternatively, add prawns to a stir fry, tuna to a salad, or poached eggs to toast.

 What does it do?